Ludovico di Varthema: Mecca

 From Damascus, Varthema made the journey to Mecca and Medina as one of the Mamluk escorts of a Hajj pilgrim caravan (April–June 1503).
 He describes the sacred cities of Islam and the chief pilgrim sites and ceremonies with remarkable accuracy, almost all his details being confirmed by later writers.
 Varthema was one of the first non-Muslim Europeans to visit these cities.

 While in Mecca, Varthema was confronted by a Muslim overseas merchant, who accused him of being a Christian.
+The merchant explained to Varthema that nerves were on edge on account of the activities of the Portuguese, who had recently begun encroaching on the Indian Ocean and attacking Muslim shipping.
+(The massacre of the passengers of a Mecca pilgrim ship by Vasco da Gama in 1502 had been particularly shocking, although this event is not explicitly referred to by Varthema).

+Hearing these stories, Varthema conceived of a ruse to get to India.
+Varthema presented himself as a master cannon founder, seeking to offer his services to the Muslim Sultan of Bijapur ("King of the Deccan"), to cast artillery to fight the Portuguese.
+Impressed by Varthema's resolution, the overseas Meccan merchant hid Varthema in his home, and the Mamluk escort returned to Syria without him.

 Yemen

 With the Meccan merchant's assistance, Ludovico de Varthema embarked an Arab merchant vessel at Jeddah, a city-port around 80 km west to Mecca, destined for India.
 It sailed down the Red Sea and through the Straits of Bab-el-Mandeb to Aden.
 However, upon reaching Aden, he was arrested and imprisoned as a Christian spy.
 He was accused of being a crew member of some Portuguese ships that had been preying on Arab shipping nearby (probably a reference to the squadron of Vicente Sodré, which was prowling the Gulf of Aden around this time.)

 By his own account, Varthema gained his liberty after imprisonment both at Aden and Radaa because of a love affair with one of the sultanas of Yemen.
 The sultana kept him in her palace at Radaa for a while.
 Eventually, feigning a malady, Varthema secured the sultana's permission to leave Radaa to seek out a cure with a specialist in Aden.
-He subsequently took a tour through south-west Arabia (claiming to have visited San‘a’), before finally returning to Aden again.
-The actuality of his visit to San'a and the accuracy of his observations have been questioned on the basis of, among other things, his uncorroborated description of the Sultan’s son being two dozen feet tall and inclined to bite people, kill them, and eat their flesh.
+He subsequently took a tour through south-west Arabia (claiming to have visited Sanaa), before finally returning to Aden again.
+The actuality of his visit to Sanaa and the accuracy of his observations have been questioned on the basis of, among other things, his uncorroborated description of the Sultan's son being two dozen feet tall and inclined to bite people, kill them, and eat their flesh.